American Folk Music

 Jeff is on the New Hampshire Artist Roster and the Traditional Arts & Folklife Listing.

-Jeff is also on the New Hampshire Humanities Council’s “Humanities To Go” speakers roster.
-Click here for the Humanities Council’s “Humanities to Go” program.
+Jeff is also on the New Hampshire Humanities' “Humanities To Go” speakers roster.
+Click here for more information.